funnelback/stencils/README.md

 ## Compatibility

+Development takes place on the `master` branch, which always points to the latest Funnelback version supported.
+Changes are then merged to per-version staging branches (e.g. `15.8-staging`), and finally to the per-version production branches (e.g. `15.8-production`) when ready.

+Changes may be backported to multiple version branches depending if the fix applies to multiple Funnelback versions.

  Stencil branch  | Funnelback version(s)
  --------------- | ---------------------
  14.2            | 14.2 - 15.0
  15.0            | 15.0 - 15.6
- 15.8            | 15.8+ (:warning: requires patch levels 15.8.0.17 / 15.10.0.7 or above)
+ 15.8            | 15.8, 15.10 (:warning: requires patch levels 15.8.0.17 / 15.10.0.7 or above)

-The `master` branch always point to the latest Funnelback version supported.
-Changes are then backported to the relevant branches.
+ 15.12           | 15.12+

 New version branches are created when a feature is incompatible with older Funnelback versions.
 For example the 15.8 Stencil branch was created as the codebase started making use of features not available in 15.6.